Please scroll down page to; -

 There is room in our seas for production, activities and the environment such as the kayakers seen in the overfalls in the Falls of Lora, but only with real care.

 Protection within the marine environment can take a variety of names from; - Marine Reserves, Marine National Parks, Marine Protected Areas, Marine Conservation Areas and more, all with a variance on the actual protection that they afford.
+The latest term is Highly Protected Marine Areas;- HPMAs, currently the Scottish view is different to international and UN definitions but they are still at the 'consultation' stage.

 What is known that marine protection when applied with some degree of 'No-Take-Zones' work.
 No-Take-Zones are just that; nothing taken out, and in some cases nothing put in.
 Successful marine protection has seen fishing targeting the boundaries of the protected area with fishing effort reduced and both catch (quantity and species size) increase, including species diversity.